300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What’s the highest-grossing movie within the Alien franchise that includes the phrase ‘Alien’?

-- In Star Trek: The Authentic Collection, who was Captain within the pilot episode earlier than Captain Kirk?
+- In Star Trek: The Unique Collection, who was Captain within the pilot episode earlier than Captain Kirk?

 - When the Physician first meets a younger Amy Pond after he crashes the TARDIS in her again backyard, what meals does he ask her for?